aungthurhahein/aungthurhahein.github.io/_tabs/about.md

 ## Some facts of me 👷🏻

 - 🧑🏽‍💻 Learn to code CFML, .Net and PHP after undergraduate and works as web developer.
-- 👨🏽‍🎓 Got Master in Computer Science with Thesis focused on Digital Forensic  and CyberSecurity Focus
+- 👨🏽‍🎓 Got Master in Computer Science with Thesis focused on Digital Forensic  and CyberSecurity
-- 👨🏼‍⚕️ Jumpstart career as security engineer and now working as CyberSecurity Manger.
+- 👨🏼‍⚕️ Jumps-start career as security engineer and now working as CyberSecurity Manger.
 - 🔭 Keen interests in Application Security, Forensic, Threat Hunting, defensive security and monitoring threat actors.
 - ℹ️ A logical and analytical mindset, [INTJ](https://www.16personalities.com/intj-personality).
 - 🌊 Believe in Minimalism and trying to declutter life and things around me.